 For example, if your hair happens to be in the Catagen phase, it means your hair has stopped growing temporarily.
 Your lashes might last a while like this.
 Conversely, if you're in the Telogen phase, your hair is beginning to shed so your lashes might fall off sooner than expected.

 There are so many factors that determine how long lash extensions will last.
 Consequently, it comes down to how well your extensions work with your body.
-If you have naturally strong lashes, you'll probably see your extensions last for 3-4 weeks.
+If you have naturally strong lashes and your artist has used the right weight and length, and you are taking care of them, you'll probably see your extensions last 3-4 weeks or more.

 The concluded average is about 2-4 weeks for most people.
 So don't be surprised if yours last longer or shorter than expected.